Kurdistan Workers' Party: Organization

-Even though the PKK has several prominent representatives in various countries such as Iraq, Iran, Syria, Russia, and West European countries Abdullah Öcalan stayed the unchallenged leader of the organization.
+Even though the PKK had several prominent representatives in various countries such as Iraq, Iran, Syria, Russia, and Europe, Abdullah Öcalan stayed the unchallenged leader of the organization.
 Today, though serving life imprisonment, Öcalan is still considered the honorary leader and figurehead of the organization.

 Murat Karayılan led the organization from 1999 to 2013.
 In 2013 Cemil Bayik and Besê Hozat assumed as the first joint leadership.
 Cemil Bayik was one of the core leaders since its foundation.
-The organization appointed "Doctor Bahoz," nom de guerre of Fehman Huseyin, a Syrian Kurd, in charge of the movement's military operations signifying the long-standing solidarity among Kurds from all parts of Kurdistan.
+The organization appointed "Doctor Bahoz", nom de guerre of Fehman Huseyin, a Syrian Kurd, in charge of the movement's military operations signifying the long-standing solidarity among Kurds from all parts of Kurdistan.

 Political and popular wing

 In 1985, the National Liberation Front of Kurdistan (Eniye Rizgariye Navata Kurdistan, ERNK) was established by the PKK as its popular front wing, with the role of both creating propaganda for the party, and as an umbrella organization for PKK organizations in different segments of the Kurdish population, such as the peasantry, workers, youth, and women.
 It was dissolved in 1999, after the capture of Abdullah Öcalan.